peterhyun/UE4Client_PythonServer/README.md

 I connected my UE4 project(Engine Ver.
 4.21) to my TCP server I created via Python

 The TCP server reads the 'test_anim.npy' file and gets the animation data of the agent.
-Then it sends this data to the UE4 TCP Client and the TCP Client applies the animation data to the model appropriately.
+Then it sends this data to the UE4 TCP Client and the TCP Client applies the animation data to the model in real time.

 Here is a demo below:
 https://www.youtube.com/watch?v=w9-5oTsfjoY